vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Like in the Nagarī panel, Siva carries the ascetic attribute of a brush and is ´ ithyphallic, while his left hand holds a begging bowl ready to receive alms.
 24 These features do not figure in the Daks.a myth.

-In the Nagarī panel E 1 the protagonist carries something in his raised right hanḍThe elevated position suggests the object is significant, auspicious it would seem.
+In the Nagarī panel E 1 the protagonist carries something in his raised right hand.
+The elevated position suggests the object is significant, auspicious it would seem.
 It is held in such a way as if it is being shown to an audience

 23 SPS 167.74: bhiks.āhetor vanam. tat tu prāviśat kila ś¯uladhr.k | sa dr. s.t.as tatra deveśo munibhih. stabdhamehanah. k For the Devadāruvana myth in the Skandapurāṇa etc. see Bisschop 2006, 195 f.
 Cf. above, p.
 548.